Kaido997/Solar_energy_management/README.md

 - Data structured in a **Table** with integrated **search box**, where you can search transaction on the page along with a **pagination** function for moving around the pages.

-- The site has been designed to work in **autonomy** thanks to a server side **taimed** tasks with the **django_crontab**, where daily send a GET request to the endpoint to retrieve the data, make a Ethereum ropsten (Testnet) transaction with the data as notes and finally store all the values in the database.
+- The site has been designed to work in **autonomy** thanks to a server side **taimed** tasks with the **django_crontab** and for windows *Task scheduler*, where daily send a GET request to the endpoint to retrieve the data, make a Ethereum ropsten (Testnet) transaction with the data as notes and finally store all the values in the database.

 - **Login Security** for the admin user in case of login from different IP made it superfast thanks to **redis** cache to store the IPs, dont forget to run the background server.